 Are there capital gains tax exceptions in Vietnam?
 If so, please discuss?

-Capital gains tax on individuals is subject to PIT at 20 percent on the net gain or 0.1 percent on sale proceeds as stated above.
+Capital gains tax on individuals is subject to PIT at 20 percent on the net gain or 0.1 percent on sale proceeds as stated above (note, transfer of real property is subject to different rates also provided above).
 The CGT treatment shall be determined on a case-by-case basis.

 What are the general deductions from income allowed in Vietnam?

 The following deductions are applicable to employment income and income from business operation only.
 In addition, the personal and family relief and deductible donations are granted to resident individuals only.